 It’s sometimes just as enjoyable to experience the holidays in the background of a movie.
 You’re not alone if the prospect of seeing another Hallmark Christmas film makes you want to hide under the covers till the New Year.
 Those audiences are in luck; there are a slew of excellent films that have a Christmas vibe to them without being solely about the holiday.
 In fact, here’s a list of 6 action-packed Christmas-time movies to keep you entertained while staying in the spirit of the season.

-Here’s my the top 6 countdown of recommendations:
+Without further ado, here’s my the top 7 countdown of recommendations:

 7. Rocky IV

 Rocky Balboa now lives in a big house and even has his own personal robot.
 And yet, he finds the soft-life unsatisfying.
 So, rather than being about an average Joe with a dream, this time it’s rich man’s blues.
 Before long, the opportunity arises for Rocky to help out with an exhibition fight between his old pal Apollo Creed and Dolph Lundgren‘s Ivan Drago.
 That doesn’t go well, and this gives Rocky the motivation to fight Drago on Christmas Day.
 The series always plays the card of populism, and this time, it’s Rocky vs. the Russians.
 Always worth a re-watch for the holidays.

 6. The Long Kiss Goodnight